 Like DinoSearch, Kiddle maintains a database of inappropriate keywords and URL's to filter out unwanted adult websites to children.
 They have a keywords database that will have a robot say "oops, try again" if any bad words are attempted to be searched.
 They request that individuals submit any websites or keywords that get past their filter, so a team of editors can put a manual block in place.

 Let's say a child wants to image search for a female bear, and kids being kids swap the words around and type "bear female" in a search engine.
 However, they misspell bear and spell it bare.
 Now you have a child image searching for "bare female".
-This is just one example of many instances where an innocent search term could lead to disaster.
-This is where keyword and keyphrase filtering can help.
+This is just one example of many instances where an innocent search term in a non-filtered search engine could lead to disaster.
+This is where keyword and keyphrase filtering can help as it will block innocent search terms by kids who don't know any better.

 The first three websites in Kiddle results are hand picked by Kiddle's editors to safeguard that results are appropriate for children.
 Kiddle state that the next four to seven website results will be kid friendly websites that are specifically written for children and easy for them to understand.
 Results after this will be websites that are well established websites (like DinoSearch) and are filtered by Google SafeSearch.